ainfinum/Extended-Kalman-Filter/README.md

 ## Self-Driving Car Engineer Nanodegree Program
-# Project: Implementation of an Extended Kalman Filter using C++
+# Project: Implementation of an Extended Kalman Filter in C++

 ## 1. Introduction